xabbu42/Master/arbeit.md

 Prehistoric Relations
 ---------------------

-In his paper "Prehistoric Phenomena and Self-referentiality" [@yu2010], Yu gave a formal definition for the situation described in the last chapter, which he calls a prehistoric loop.
-In the later paper @yu2017, he adopted the proper graph theoretic term cycle as we do here.
+In his paper "Prehistoric Phenomena and Self-referentiality", [@yu2010] gives a formal definition for the situation described in the last chapter, which he calls a prehistoric loop.
+In the later paper
+@yu2017 adopts the proper graph theoretic term cycle as we do here.
 Beside that change we will reproduce his definitions of prehistoric relation, prehistoric cycle as well as some basic lemmas about this new notions exactly as they were presented in the original paper.